Keyfactor/globalsign-mssl-cagateway/readme_source.md

 This is the username that will be used to connect to the GlobalSign API
 * ```Password```
 This is the password that will be used to connect to the GlobalSign API
+* ```SyncStartDate```
+OPTIONAL: If provided, full syncs will start at the specified date.
+* ```SyncIntervalDays```
+OPTIONAL: Required if SyncStartDate is used.
+Specifies how to page the certificate sync.
+Should be a value such that no interval of that length contains > 500 certificate enrollments.

 ```json
   "CAConnection": {